menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bruno is worth considering.

-Bruno is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bruno doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Bruno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bruno residents report their race to be White.
-Important ancestries of people in Bruno include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Bruno include Irish, Hungarian, English, German, and Dutch.

 The most common language spoken in Bruno is English.
 Other important languages spoken here include Italian and Pacific Island languages.